As someone who mains tank, Junker Queen offers a refreshing and fun take on how to take attention away from your fragile teammates.

 She’s one of the few tanks to have no innate armor or shields.
 In fact, she has the lowest health pool of all the tanks.
 While she can’t tank in the traditional sense, a competent Junker Queen can wreck so much havoc that you have no choice but to deal with her.
 She’s definitely a welcome addition to the hero shooter genre.

-As someone who mains tank, she offers a refreshing and fun take on how to take attention away from your fragile teammates.
 After many hours playing as her, this is how to play Junker Queen in Overwatch 2 in the most effective way.

 Junker Queen’s passive ability is called Adrenaline Rush.
 This ability heals her for all damage over time dealt by wounds.

 Wound is a new status effect currently exclusive to Junker Queen.
 It deals bleed damage over time to a target when afflicted by her abilities.
 All her abilities except her primary fire will proc wound, each with varying degrees of damage.

 Junker Queen only receives healing from the damage she dealt through the wound status effect.
 The wound status effect lasts for approximately four seconds, while Adrenaline Rush lasts for six seconds.

 If there’s anything you’ll take away from this Junker Queen guide it’s that Adrenaline Rush is the crux to her gameplay and survivability.
 You’ll have to constantly keep track of this passive’s uptime to sustain her lack of survivability and innate armor or shields.

 It’s important to note that this passive stacks as you hit more enemies, so you should prioritize landing your abilities on different targets if you want to heal up faster.
 One more thing, wounds from your regular abilities don’t stack on each other, but they will stack with your ultimate.